Elizabeth Holmes prison: Everything we know about Theranos founder going to jail

 Inmates at the Texas prison where Holmes is expected to report to on Tuesday are placed into work programmes where some earn as little as 12 cents an hour

-Disgraced Theranos founder Elizabeth Holmesis about to begin her 11-year prison sentence after being found guilty of defrauding investors, including media mogul Rupert Murdoch, over fake claims about the company’s blood-testing capabilities.
+Disgraced Theranos founder Elizabeth Holmes has begun her 11-year prison sentence after being found guilty of defrauding investors, including media mogul Rupert Murdoch, over fake claims about the company’s blood-testing capabilities.

 As well as being handed jail time over her role in misleading investors, Holmes was also ordered to pay $452m in restitution.